 My lamb is secured from my father who sources the best quality meat at really good prices.

-I start off my cleaning the lamb and bringing it for between 6-12 hours.
+I start off my cleaning the lamb and brining it for between 6-12 hours.
 I then marinate and cook it in a slow cooker for 9-12 hours and that’s how I am left with the most succulent tender lamb that literally melts of the bone.
 I was gifted a slow cooker by my mom a few years ago and I promise you I whip this out every time I have to cook a leg of lamb.
 I find it yields the best results without much fuss.
 It wont overcook or dry out and you don’t have to worry about it burning.
 If you don’t have a slow cooker I would recommend using a cast iron pot, add a cup of stock and cook on low in your oven for around 12 hours.

 I also prefer a salt and pepper recipe as opposed to masala, but you can use my methods and swap out a marinade that you prefer.
 I haven’t included exact measurements because I use more or less according to taste and according to the size of the lamb.

 Boil some water and transfer into a dish large enough to fit the leg

 Give this a good stir until the salt and sugar and dissolved and top with cold water.
 Allow to cool and insert your leg of lamb.
 Cover with cling film and refrigerate overnight.
 The next morning drain the water, remove the spices from the lamb and pat dry.

 If the meat you purchase is tender (usually in spring and summer) you can successfully skip this step.

 A half a cup of mayyonaise